Advertiser Disclosure

 Can I get the Chase Sapphire Reserve card if I have the Chase Sapphire Preferred card?

 You can have both Sapphire-branded cards at once.
-If you have the Chase Sapphire Preferred card but want the Chase Sapphire Reserve card, you can upgrade your credit card, or open a new Chase Sapphire Reserve card to earn a welcome bonus offer and keep your Chase Sapphire Preferred card.
+If you have the Chase Sapphire Preferred card but want the Chase Sapphire Reserve card, you can upgrade your credit card or apply for a new Chase Sapphire Reserve card to earn a welcome offer and keep your Chase Sapphire Preferred card.

 Why is the Chase Sapphire Preferred card so good?

 The Chase Sapphire Preferred card is so good because of how much value it delivers with a low annual fee of $95.
-You’ll get a huge welcome bonus offer which covers the annual fee for many years, plus the ability to earn lots of points on dining, online groceries, travel, and much more.
+You can earn a huge welcome offer that would cover the annual fee for many years, plus the ability to earn lots of points on dining, online groceries, gas, EV charging, streaming services, vacation rentals, travel, and much more.

-You even get a $50 annual hotel credit on stays purchased through Chase Ultimate Rewards!
+You even get a $100 annual hotel credit on stays purchased through the Chase Travel Portal.

 Alex Miller's image